 - The corporation never formally issued stock to the initial shareholders

-- The shareholders and directors of the corporation do not hold regular meetings, or
+- The shareholders and directors of the corporation do not hold regular meetings

-- The owners of the corporation do not keep records showing that their personal transactions are separate from those of the corporation.
+- The owners of the corporation do not keep records showing that their personal transactions are separate and personal transactions and the corporation's transactions commingle

-Just like protecting your personal assets, corporate liability insurance will protect the assets of your corporation.
-As an example, if your small business is incorporated and runs a shopping mall, you should invest in liability insurance to help pay off a claim if someone falls while riding down an escalator.
+Corporate liability insurance protects the assets of your corporation.
+For instance, suppose your incorporated small business is a shopping mall.
+You should invest in liability insurance, which can help you pay off a claim if someone falls while riding down an escalator.

-In addition to protecting your corporation's assets, liability insurance can also protect your personal assets if you may be held personally liable.
-As an example (and a common one), if you are involved in a car accident while driving a corporate car and you injure someone, both you and the corporation may be held liable for the damages.
-However, corporate liability insurance would normally cover this situation.
-However, corporate liability insurance will generally not help if your corporation fails to pay its bills.
-If a creditor comes after your corporation for an unpaid debt, or the electricity gets turned off at your store, no amount of liability insurance will cover you here.
+Corporate liability insurance would normally cover this situation.
+Corporate liability insurance will generally not help if your corporation fails to pay its bills.
+If a creditor comes after your corporation for an unpaid debt, no amount of liability insurance will cover you in that situation.

 Corporate Income Tax

-Because a corporation is its own legal entity, you are not responsible for paying personal income taxes on the profits that the corporation makes.
+A corporation is its own legal entity.
+You are not responsible for paying personal income taxes on the profits that the corporation makes.
 Instead, if you own a corporation, you may take a yearly salary and bonuses from the corporation in exchange for your services.
-This is your personal income and you must pay income taxes on it.
+This is your personal income, and you must pay income taxes on it.

-As well, the corporation is responsible for paying corporate income tax on any profits that are left to the corporation after paying out all salaries, bonuses and overhead expenses.
+The corporation handles paying corporate income tax on any profits left to the corporation.
+After paying out all salaries, bonuses, and overhead expenses, profits are paid out.
 The corporation must file a corporate income tax return with the IRS and pay taxes at a special corporate rate.

-In most states, small businesses have an easy time when they choose to incorporate.
-Generally, the secretary of state's office can provide a "fill-in-the-blank" form that will be used as the articles of incorporation.
-This form normally requires the name, address and contact information of your business.
+Starting a corporation or LLC involves paperwork.
+You might need a registered agent, someone to receive official notices for your company.
+You'll file articles of organization for LLCs or articles of incorporation for corporations.
+These are filed with the secretary of state's office.
+This form normally requires the name, address, and contact information of your business.
 In addition, some states require that the names and addresses of all the owners of the corporation be provided as well.

 Retaining Corporate Status

-In order to retain the corporate status of your business once you have incorporated it, you must be sure to follow certain formalities.
+To keep the corporate status of your business once incorporated, you must be sure to follow certain formalities.
 More specifically, corporations must:

-- Hold annual meetings for shareholders and directors,
+- Hold annual meetings for shareholders and the board of directors

-- Ensure that any important documents are signed by directors in the name of the corporation,
+- Ensure that directors sign any important documents in the name of the corporation

 If a corporation does not take these steps, it risks having its corporate status revoked.